Alarming illegal fishing in Latin America

 IMG_3455.jpg

 One in every five fish caught in the word's ocean is thought to caught from IUU fishing.
-Source: One Earth Future
+Source: One Earth Future Links to an external site.

 Ships belonging to no countries